-In this scenario, one lmgrd process runs on the system and serves one or more vendor daemons, each with one or more license files; the license files usually are in the same directory.
+In this scenario, one license server manager runs on the system and serves one or more vendor daemons, each with one or more license files.
+If you are using lmadmin, you can maintain license files from different vendors in separate directories.
+If you are using lmgrd, all the license files are usually held in the same directory.
 The standard filename extension for license files is .lic.
 The number of vendor daemons is not limited by FLEXnet Publisher Licensing Toolkit.
-Figure 8-5 illustrates this scenario.
+Figure 9-3 illustrates this scenario.

-Figure 8-5: One Imgrd, Multiple License Files
+Figure 9-3: One license server manager, Multiple License Files

-The license files can be maintained separately.

-Reduced administrative overhead.
+- The license files can be maintained separately. - Reduced administrative overhead.